 Within 3 years, I changed 2 companies.
 Then I decided to quit my full-time job.
 Many of my peers, friends and family members thought it was a foolish decision but within me, there was something that helped me take that major step.
 At that point, I was having only 3 years of industrial experience and started working remotely.
 After composing my portfolio with the help of ‘Mr. Google’, I use to bid for projects on Elance (now Upwork).

 As the first remote mobile app developer (iOS) in Silicon Valley, I’ve faced various obstacles in the initial stage.
 Proving that you are passionate about your work is not easy.
 Anyhow, I never gave up and worked as a virtual developer individually for a year and then decided to build my remote team.
-My first-hand experience of what it takes to build a successful remote team has been helpful.
+My first-hand experience of what it takes to build a successful remote development team has been helpful.

 The Roller Coaster Ride: